 This process will produce a Coastal Hazard Risk Management and Adaptation Plan (CHRMAP) which builds on previous community engagement and data collection.
 Council and the community will draw on this information to determine possible treatments and consider the implications, trade-offs, planning mechanisms and timeframes.

-Other opportunities to provide input are being planned for 2018 and 2019, including consideration of a variety of treatments, opportunities, constraints and planning mechanisms.
 A document will be released for community review and input in early 2019.

 To be included on the mailing list or to find out more about the project, contact Emma Evans, City of Albany Major Projects Officer on firstname.lastname@example.org or 6820 3015.